 Appendices

-Five-page proposal summary (executive summary)
+Five-Page Proposal Summary (Executive Summary)

 Lübeck university is active in three research areas: medicine, informatics and life sciences.
 All main facilities are located on one campus.
 Although the university is young, it has acquired a substantial number of interdisciplinary projects on a nation-wide scale.
 The Graduate School of Computing in Medicine and Life Sciences was established in 2007, funded within the Excellence Initiative of the German governments.
 The graduate school links the three fields of research of the university (figure 1).